ClickHouse/clickhouse-docs/docs/guides/improving-query-performance/sparse-primary-indexes.md

 ## An index design for massive data scales

 In traditional relational database management systems the primary index would contain one entry per table row.
-For our data set this would result in the  primary index - often a B(+)-Tree data structure - containing 8.87 million entries.
+For our data set this would result in the  primary index - often a <a href="https://en.wikipedia.org/wiki/B%2B_tree" target="_blank">B(+)-Tree</a> data structure - containing 8.87 million entries.

 Such an index allows the fast location of specific rows, resulting in high efficiency for lookup queries and point updates.
-Searching an entry in a B-Tree data structure has time complexity of <font face = "monospace">O(log2 n)</font>.
+Searching an entry in a B(+)-Tree data structure has average time complexity of <font face = "monospace">O(log2 n)</font>.
 For a table of 8.87 million rows this means 23 steps are required to locate any index entry.

 This capability comes at a cost: additional disk and memory overheads and higher insertion costs when adding new rows to to the table and entries to the index (and also sometimes rebalancing of the B-Tree).